The Drama League Directors Project

 Yes.
 This Fellowship is a bridge for theater directors to make their first foray into these related, but different, fields.

 No. However, we do expect there to be evidence of interest and curiosity beyond a passing interest.
 This is intended for theater directors who are serious about expanding their work into film, television, streaming, or other related disciplines.
+This curiosity might be in other experiences with filmed material, classes or study, or other things the applicant has explored.

 Drama League Film Fund

 Specifically, the fund is intended to help theater directors — who often don’t have a lot of filmed material to share with potential producers — make pieces that showcase their artistry.
-So the Film Fund is specifically interested in supporting short films, proof-of-concept pieces, pilots for TV/streaming/indie series, and other kinds of material to advance your work.
-We will also consider, however, applications for feature films in development, series, and hybrid works.
+So the Film Fund is specifically interested designed to support short films, proof-of-concept pieces, pilots for TV/streaming/indie series, and other kinds of material to advance your work.
+We will also consider, however, applications for feature films in development, series, and hybrid works.Â

 We think of The Drama League Film Fund as a way to help theater directors, who are already working on a film or television project, to obtain funds so that the work can happen.
 The Drama League will not be an active producer of the film in any way, and will only receive producer crediting in our agreement with the recipients.
 To put it another way, any director applying to this project will need to be a self-producer, or have a producer (or producers) on the project already.